 Your own online shop

 It would be advisable in every respect for "brick & mortar" companies (where customer contact does not take place on the Internet but on business and sales premises) to consider this.
 Once as part of an omni-channel strategy, which is becoming increasingly popular and is also increasingly being used by small and medium-sized companies.
-Secondly, as part of their own digitization strategy to automate manual activities, e.g. taking orders by phone or email.
+But also as part of their own digitization strategy to automate manual activities.
+For example, taking orders by phone or e-mail.

 But sometimes a small form is enough, which you can set up quickly with Contact Form 7 in your WordPress site.
 Or the "social shops" in Facebook or Instagram.
 The great advantage of a web shop is that companies offer their customers the opportunity to shop outside of regular opening hours - in order to generate sales at any time.
 Especially in times of hard lockdowns, a web shop can then become vital for survival.

 Successful omnichannel marketing

 What other ways can you recommend to have a presence online?

 A website is, of course, still one of the easiest ways to have a presence online.
 But entries in online business directories, rating portals, and social media are also important for success.
 This gives your customers and any interested parties as many different ways as possible to find your company.
 It's essential the same and correct information is available everywhere, however.
 If customers find themselves in front of closed doors because of incorrect information about opening times, it will only tarnish your reputation.

-Often I hear the argument "Amazon is so convenient" or "the service there is so much better" What might local retailers also need to do better to compete?
+I often hear the argument "Amazon is so convenient" or "the service there is so much better" What do local retailers perhaps also need to do better in order to compete?

 The right network & WordPress hosting